Google engineer fired for writing manifesto on women's 'neuroticism' sues company

 A former engineer who wrote a sexist manifesto disparaging Google's efforts to close the gender gap is now suing, claiming the search giant discriminates against conservative white men.

-James Damore's controversial 10-page memo, posted to an internal Google message board in August, posited that women are underrepresented in tech because of "personality differences" between the sexes — not on any workplace discrimination they may experience.
+James Damore's controversial 10-page memo, posted to an internal Google message board in August, posited that women are underrepresented in tech because of "personality differences" between the sexes — not because of any workplace discrimination they may experience.

 Related: Google employee’s anti-diversity manifesto on women’s ‘neuroticism’ goes viral